JonathanShor/DoubletDetection/README.md

 labels = clf.fit(raw_counts).predict()
 ```

-`raw_counts` is a scRNA-seq count matrix (cells by genes), and is array-like. `labels` is a 1-dimensional numpy ndarray with the value 1 representing a detected doublet, 0 a singlet, and `np.nan` an ambiguous cell.
+- `raw_counts` is a scRNA-seq count matrix (cells by genes), and is array-like
+- `labels` is a 1-dimensional numpy ndarray with the value 1 representing a detected doublet, 0 a singlet, and `np.nan` an ambiguous cell.

-The classifier works best when there are several cell types present in the data.
-Furthermore, it should be applied individually to each run in an aggregated count matrix.
+The classifier works best when
+- There are several cell types present in the data
+- It is applied individually to each run in an aggregated count matrix

 See our [jupyter notebook](https://nbviewer.jupyter.org/github/JonathanShor/DoubletDetection/blob/master/docs/PBMC_8k_vignette.ipynb) for an example on 8k PBMCs from 10x.